What is the best monk fruit protein powder?

 Why is monk fruit better for you?

-Stevia, although celebrated as a natural alternative to artificial sweeteners, may not be as natural as you think.
-This popular sweetener is often extracted from the stevia rebaudiana plant using chemicals like ethanol and methyl alcohol.
+It is worth mentioning that stevia, although celebrated as a natural alternative to artificial sweeteners, may not be as natural as you think.
+This popular sugar substitute is often extracted from the stevia rebaudiana plant using chemicals like ethanol and methyl alcohol.
 This, some argue, makes it barely more natural than the artificial sweeteners that it seeks to replace.
-In fact, a recent class action lawsuit filed in California reached a $6.1 million settlement because it was ruled that the company in question falsely labeled and advertised its stevia sweeteners as natural.

 What is the best protein powder sweetened with monk fruit?